 In addition, restitution for “fair market value” of the damaged or destroyed property is almost always ordered by the court upon conviction of a violation of § 28.04.

-As if a DWI charge alone is not serious enough, a DWI with Property Damage charge adds to the legal issues and the potential expense of a DWI incident.
-If you are charged with DWI with property damage anywhere in Denton County, Texas, you should contact a local DWI defense attorney as soon as possible, so that you may begin a defense of the charges lodged against you.
+As if a DWI charge alone is not serious enough, a DWI with a property damage charge adds to the legal issues and the potential expense of a DWI incident.
+If you are charged with DWI with property damage anywhere in Denton County, Texas, you should contact a local DWI defense attorney as soon as possible, so that you may begin defense of the charges lodged against you.

-Law Offices of Richard C. McConathy represents DUI clients throughout Denton County, including the cities of Denton, Lewisville, The Colony, Little Elm, Flower Mound and many nearby communities throughout the North Dallas metropolitan area.
-Contact us today at 940-222-8004 so we can review your case and explain your options during a free, confidential consultation with one of our skilled DUI attorneys.
+Law Offices of Richard C. McConathy represents DUI clients throughout Denton County, including the cities of Denton, Lewisville, The Colony, Little Elm, Flower Mound, and many nearby communities throughout North Dallas metropolitan area.
+Contact us today at (940) 222-8004 so we can review your case and explain your options during a free, confidential consultation with one of our skilled DUI attorneys.

 Under the Texas Penal Code Ann., Title 10, Chapter 49.04, Driving While Intoxicated may be charged when a “person is intoxicated while operating a motor vehicle in a public place.”